 Interestingly enough, Jesus NEVER called into question the punishment prescribed by the Law.
 He knew the Pharisees were in fact correct.
 Stoning WAS called for by the Law of Moses.

-They are responsible for the institution of the synagogue and were key in preserving and fostering Judaism through the years.
+Overall, many Pharisees were different than the ones we often see depicted in arguments with Yeshua or in dramatizations and they are responsible for the institution of the synagogue and, especially in the case of Beit Hillel, were key in preserving and fostering Judaism through the years.

-To summarize, the Pharisees believed themselves to be holier than thou and it appeared as though they thought their opinions and traditions better than others.
+To summarize, SOME Pharisees believed themselves to be holier than thou and it appeared as though they thought their opinions and traditions better than others.

-A Pharisee spirit is a spirit of haughtiness, self-righteousness, pride and, yes, hypocrisy.
-Jesus Himself said in Matthew 16:6:
+A Pharisee spirit (when looking at those particular Pharisees) is a spirit of haughtiness, self-righteousness, pride and, yes, hypocrisy.
+Yeshua Himself said in Matthew 16:6:

 He also said in Matthew 23:1-12: